Psiphon-Inc/psiphon-windows/src/webui/README.md

 * Allow copying selected text
 * IE7 (and others?): Long text in pre/code inside error modal doesn't wrap and goes too far.
+* Add title to banner image/link with text indicating that home page(s) will load.
+  - Could get fancier and pass the URLs from win32 to JS and display them.
 * HighDPI: Apply button wiggle shows through forgot-to-apply modal.
 * HighDPI: Fix bottom-right slide-out notification.
 Gets truncated.
 * Force Connect box to be centered on egress combo.